Real-Time Audio Visualization Engine - "audio_vis"

 Audio Capture and Ring Buffer

 System audio is captured through miniaudio's loopback/monitor device at the system's native sample rate and channel count.
-The capture callback writes interleaved float samples into a power-of-two ring buffer using atomic index management.
+The capture callback writes interleaved float samples into the ring buffer using atomic index management.

-The ring buffer uses bitwise masking rather than modulo for index wrapping, and stores channel count internally so all external interfaces operate in frame counts rather than sample counts.
-The main thread tracks accumulated frames with an atomic counter and consumes hop-sized windows (fftSize / 4) for overlapped analysis.
+The ring buffer stores channel count internally so all external interfaces operate in frame counts rather than sample counts.
+The main thread tracks accumulated frames with an atomic counter and consumes hop-sized windows for overlapped analysis.

 A mono-summed window extraction method reads from the ring buffer and averages across channels in a single pass, avoiding a separate mixing step before FFT input.